fkie-cad/Algorithmic-Heap-Layout-Manipulation-in-the-Linux-Kernel/RUNNING_KEVOHEAP.md

 $ make
 ```
 3. Start qemu using `qemu_startup_qcow2_no_load.sh`
-4. Copy the client and the kernel module to qemu
+4. Copy the client, the kernel module, and the netcat server to qemu
 ```bash
 $ ./scp_to_qemu.sh kernel_sieve/client/kernel_sieve
 $ ./scp_to_qemu.sh kernel_sieve/kernel_module/slab_api.ko